Atrix256/SampleZoo/output/_1d/samples/lds/page.md

 Sobol is actually just the Van Der Corput sequence base 2 re-arranged a little bit (but generated differently).
 This means it has some ties to regular sampling as well, except that the sample re-arrangement is such that it's sufficiently different from regular sampling to have unique properties.

 Here is how you generate numbers in the Sobol sequence:
-* Calculate the Ruler function value for the current sample’s index(more info in a second)
+* Calculate the Ruler function value for the current sample’s index
-* Make the direction vector by shifting 1 left (in binary) 31 – ruler times.
+* Make the direction vector: 1 << (31 – ruler(index))
 * XOR the last sample by the direction vector to get the new sample
 * To interpret the sample as a floating point number you divide it by 2^32

-TODO: continue!
+In the final step when dividing by 2^{32}, we are really just interpreting the binary number as a fraction just like before, but it’s the LEFT most digit that is the 1/2 spot, not the RIGHT most digit.

+The Ruler Function goes like: 0, 1, 0, 2, 0, 1, 0, 3, 0, 1, 0, 2, 0, 1, 0, ...

+It’s pretty easy to calculate too.
+Calculating the ruler function for an index (starting at 1) is just the zero based index of the right most 1’s digit after converting the number to binary.

+1 in binary is 001 so Ruler(1) is 0.
+2 in binary is 010 so Ruler(2) is 1.
+3 in binary is 011 so Ruler(3) is 0.
+4 in binary is 100 so Ruler(4) is 2.
+5 in binary is 101 so Ruler(5) is 0.
+and so on.

+That might sound completely different than the Van der Corput sequence but it actually is the same thing – just re-ordered.

 ## links